Born : June 1st, 1941

 Works by Ito in Tokyo

-One of my personal favorites, the concrete walls resemble the branches of the Keyaki (zelkova) trees along Omotesando Avenue but are also part of the structure.
-Give credit to the designer of the Hugo Boss building next door (Norihiko Dan/2013) as he was able to build something that would blend in, rather than conflict with the TOD's building.
+The concrete walls resemble the branches of the Keyaki (zelkova) trees along Omotesando Avenue but are also part of the structure.
+Give credit to the designer of the Hugo Boss building next door (Norihiko Dan/2013) as he was able to build something that would blend in, rather than conflict with this building.

 Location: 5-1-5 Jingumae, Shibuya-ku